riadjoseph/Go_Seo/README.md

 Generate Botify crawls en-masse.

 **Note:** Populate the file crawlme.txt with the start page URL for each of the sites you want to crawl.
-**Note:** When botifyBotLite has complete a list of the crawled start pages and the generated Botify project URLs can be found in **project_list.txt**.
+**Note:** When botifyBotLite has completed a list of the crawled start pages and the generated Botify project URLs can be found in **project_list.txt**.

 ```
 Usage: ./botifyBotLite (project prefix and no. urls to crawl will be prompted for)